 10.2.6.2.1 General

 The power management mode of a non-AP and non-PCP STA is selected by the PowerManagementMode parameter of the MLME-POWERMGT.request primitive.
 Once the STA updates its Power Management mode, the MLME shall issue an MLME-POWERMGT.confirm primitive indicating the result of the operation.
-A STA that acknowledges the reception of a PSC-RSP frame with Status Code indicating success shall update the STA’s power management mode at the instant indicated by the value of the BI Start Time field of the corresponding DMG Wakeup Schedule element.
+When not using a wakeup schedule, a STA that receives an Ack or BlockAck frame from the AP or PCP in response to a Management, Extension or Data frame that carries the desired Power Management mode of the STA as described in 10.2.6.2.2 (Non-AP and non-PCP STA operation without a wakeup schedule) shall update its Power Management mode at the instant the Ack or Block Ack frame is received.
+When using a wakeup schedule, a STA that acknowledges the reception of a PSC-RSP frame from the AP or PCP with Status Code of SUCCESS shall update the STA’s Power Management mode at the instant indicated by the value of the BI Start Time field of the DMG Wakeup Schedule element in the received PSC-RSP frame.

 [Simplify the section title and add missing behavior related to PM signaling into and out of PS mode.]

-10.2.6.2.2 Power management mode operation of a non-AP and non-PCP STA with no wakeup schedule
+10.2.6.2.2 Non-AP and non-PCP STA operation without a wakeup schedule